sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 ![Add microcopy key-value pairs](./microcopy_console.png)

-When the asset has been created, you will need to fetch the microcopy to the client application. microcopy are fetched through Asset Delivery API in JSON format.
+When the asset has been created, you will need to fetch the microcopy to the client application.
+Microcopy is fetched through Asset Delivery API in JSON format.
 Assets can be retrieved by the latest version, or by a specific version.
 Read more: